 Insurance requirements for Georgia general contractors

-Every general contractor that wants to work in the state of Georgia must meet Georgia business insurance requirements that were established by the state government.
+Every general contractor that wants to work in the state of Georgia must meet Georgia business insurance requirements established by the state government.
 The following types of insurance are either required or recommended for Georgia contractors:

 Georgia general contractors must submit proof of liability insurance with minimum coverage limits according to their license type: